pgf96/Minesweeper/README.md

 Open the link in Google Chrome. ([Minesweeper](https://pgf96.github.io/Minesweeper/)).

 ## Next Steps
+- [x] Design for mobile

-☐ Customizable difficulty setting where the user can input the grid size and number of bombs
+- [ ] Customizable difficulty setting where the user can input the grid size and number of bombs

-☐ Create an AI in python to play minesweeper
+- [ ] Create an AI in python to play minesweeper

-☐ Implement user profiles to save game data history
+- [ ] Implement user profiles to save game data history